vedro-universe/vedro-docs/docs/best-practices/naming-for-better-tests.md

 ## Summary

 Stick to clear, action-oriented names that reflect the intent of each step and scenario.
-You’re not writing test code for the machine — you’re writing documentation for your future self (and your teammates).
+You’re not writing test code for the machine; you’re writing documentation for your future self (and your teammates).

 When in doubt, favor clarity.
 A good test name tells you what the test is doing before you even read the code.